-- 11. Confidentiality is also necessary so that people are not discouraged from assisting UKAD with the exercise of its functions for the purpose identified in Section 31(2)(b), for fear that such assistance may become public and that they may be subject to reprisals.
-Without confidentiality, anybody who did assist would be inhibited from being fully frank, for the same reason. - 12.
-Information provided voluntarily and confidentially is vital to UKAD's ability to carry out its functions.
+- 12. Information provided voluntarily and confidentially is vital to UKAD's ability to carry out its functions.
 This is particularly the case as UKAD has no power to compel anybody to cooperate with it, or to provide information to it. - 13.
-Having determined pursuant to Section 31 of the Act that to confirm or deny whether the information requested is held would prejudice UKAD's functions, UKAD has gone on to consider the public interest arguments in favour of confirming or denying whether we hold the information requested, and those in favour of maintaining the Section 31(3) exemption and so giving a "neither confirm nor deny" response to your request. - 14.
-In favour of confirming or denying whether we hold the information, UKAD recognises the importance of transparency and accountability in general, both in terms of the public confidence that this inspires and also in providing the public with the ability to examine decisions taken in particular cases. - 15.
-Conversely, UKAD considers that there is a public interest inherent in a public body maintaining confidentiality in respect of the type of communications requested.
-UKAD has also considered the prejudice to the exercise of its investigatory functions if the exemption were not maintained in this instance, and the effect this would have on its ability to further its important public policy objective of eliminating doping in sport. - 16.
-UKAD has come to the conclusion that the public interest in knowing whether it has communicated with the individuals specified concerning performance enhancing drug use during the period specified is outweighed by the public interest in ensuring the effectiveness of UKAD in carrying out its functions for the purpose identified in Section 31(2)(b).
+Having determined pursuant to Section 31 of the Act that to confirm or deny whether the information requested is held would be likely to prejudice UKAD's functions, UKAD has gone on to consider the public interest arguments in favour of confirming or denying whether we hold the information requested, and those in favour of maintaining the Section 31(3) exemption and so giving a "neither confirm nor deny" response to your request. - 14.
+In favour of confirming or denying whether we hold the information, UKAD recognises the importance of transparency and accountability in general, both in terms of the public confidence that this inspires, and also in providing the public with the ability to examine its decisions. - 15.
+Conversely, UKAD considers that there is a public interest inherent in a public body maintaining confidentiality in respect of any investigation into a potential ADRV.
+UKAD has also considered the likely prejudice to the exercise of its investigatory functions if the exemption were not maintained in this instance, and the effect this would have on its ability to further its important public policy objective of eliminating doping in sport. - 16.
+UKAD has come to the conclusion that the public interest in knowing whether it has investigated or is investigating a particular cycling team is outweighed by the public interest in ensuring the effectiveness of UKAD in carrying out its functions for the purpose identified in Section 31(2)(b).
 It follows that UKAD refuses to confirm or deny whether it holds the information requested.
+This should not be taken as a confirmation or a denial that any investigation is being or has been carried out into the Linda McCartney cycling team.